wing5wong/artisan-whs-static/source/_facilities/lockers.md

 date: 2019-06-26T21:56:17.468Z
 image: ""
 description: |
-  Wooden lockers in F block available for student use.
+  Wooden lockers in B, F and G block available for student use.
 ---
 **Wooden Lockers** **(B, F and G Block)**